Wailbak/Financial-fraud-detection/README.md

 # Introduction
 📉 Fraud Detection Analysis: This project explores the detection of fraudulent online payment transactions.
 By analyzing various features of transactions, we aim to build a model that accurately identifies fraudulent activities.
 This comprehensive analysis includes data preprocessing, exploratory data analysis (EDA), and machine learning techniques to create a robust fraud detection system.

 🔍 Looking for Python scripts used?
-Check them out here: [Notebook folder](/notebook/)
+Check them out here: [notebook folder](/notebook/)

 ### Aim of the Project:
 1. Preprocess the dataset and handle categorical data.